Charlottesville Lawsuit Delivers Finishing Blow To NeoNazi Think Tank

-Category: World Politics Hits: 6Not with a bang, but a whimper.
+Category: World Politics Hits: 8Not with a bang, but a whimper.
 That’s how suit-and-tie white nationalists like Richard Spencer finally disappear from public view.
 The think tank operated by Spencer, the white nationalist godfather of the alt-right and at one time its predominant public figure, was ordered by a federal judge this week to pay $2.4 million to a man severely injured during the deadly “Unite the Right” event in Charlottesville, Virginia, on Aug.
 12, 2017.
 The judgement, however, is likely never to be paid, because Spencer’s organization is now apparently defunct, and he has almost completely withdrawn from public view over the past two years—and now will have severe difficulty ever returning.

 Read more https://crooksandliars.com/2021/05/charlottesville-heather-heyer-richard